Best Puppy Foods For Balanced Growth

 Plus, it is not the most expensive food, making it an excellent value.

-Best Wet Puppy Food
+The Best Wet Puppy Food

 While we are apt to hate on wet dog foods, because they (typically) contain so much water, there is one notable exception.

 By Wellness Core is one of the most high-quality dog foods ever introduced to the market.
-These can dog foods contain 95% meat, with enough vitamins and cartilage added to ensure healthy digestion and strong skeletal growth.
+These can dog foods contain 95% meet, with enough vitamins and cartilage added to ensure healthy digestion and strong skeletal growth.

-You can also save some on the cost by going with their nonorganic version.
+You can also save some on the cost by going with their non organic version.

-Bottom line, if you can afford it this is the best among the wet – or dry – dog foods on the market.
+Bottom line, if you can afford it this is the best among the wet – or dry – dog foods on the market

-Best Cheap Puppy Food
+The Best Cheap Puppy Food

 If you’re looking for a high quality, yet affordable, dog food, Diamond puppy food is your best bet.

 Diamond dog food has long been known for its natural – yet affordable – options.
-Their puppy food consists mostly of lamb meat, lamb meat, and barley.
+Their puppy food consists mostly of lamb meal, lamb meat, and barley.
 It is then rounded out with a lot of other great supplements such as vitamin E and vitamin B6 and salmon oil for its high DHA concentrate.

-I’ve met a lot of puppies will have been raised on this exact formula, and for the money, you can do no better.
+I’ve met a lot of puppies will have been raised on this exact formula, and for the money you can do no better.

 If you’re looking for a cheap puppy food that will not cheat your dog, this is it.